Iwo110/Project1/README.md

 history is written to `demo_history.txt` and indexed with FAISS so the bot can remember earlier discussions across runs.
 Retrieved lines are selected using Maximal Marginal Relevance and then re-ranked with a cross-encoder for improved precision.
-A safety checker filters toxic replies before they are shown to the user.
 An advanced zero-shot classifier infers the user's intent before each response.

 ## Voice Demo